PrashantDandriyal/GSoC2020_YOLOModelsOnTheBB_AI/README.md

 * TIDL [recommends](http://downloads.ti.com/mctools/esd/docs/tidl-api/using_api.html#frame-split-across-eos)
 > Certain network layers such as Softmax and **Pooling run faster on the C66x** vs. EVE.
 Running these layers on C66x can lower the per-frame latency.

  Hence, for demonstration purpose, if Convolution layers (to run on _EVE_) are placed in a Layer Group (say 1) and run on EVE.
 Pooling and SoftMax layers are placed in a second Layer Group(say 2) and run on _C66x_.
 The EVE layer group takes ~57.5ms, C66x layer group takes ~6.5ms.
 So total exectution time = 64ms.
 The frames are processed **one at a time**.
 The approximate API overhead is 1.6% of the total device processing time _[Source](http://downloads.ti.com/mctools/esd/docs/tidl-api/example.html#imagenet)_.

 _**Note:**_ The results are quoted from the tests conducted to process a single frame 224x224x3 on **AM574x** [IDK EVM](https://www.ti.com/tool/TMDSIDK574) with JacintoNet11 imagenet model, TIDL API v1.1.
 The Kit includes only 2 EVEs + 2 DSPs.
 The AM5729 on the other side has 4 EVEs + 2 DSPs.

-* The JacintoNet11 v2 model has 14 _equivalent_ layers and the YOLO v2-tiny has 17 equivalent layers.
+* The JacintoNet11 v2 model (see first figure below) has 14 _equivalent_ layers and the YOLO v2-tiny (second figure below) has 17 equivalent layers.
 This is when we heuristically draw the equivalent model.
 In this, the _batchNormalization_ layer is considered as a separate layer and not coalesced into a single layer like _Convolution+Relu_.
 The actual equivalent model can only be obtained using the [Model Visualizer Tool]() in TIDL.
 It is likely that the _batchNormalization_ layer is coalesced and the number of layers drops to 10.

 ![JacintoNet11v2](https://github.com/PrashantDandriyal/GSoC2020_YOLOModelsOnTheBB_AI/blob/master/Jacinto11v2.png) and ![yolov2tiny](https://github.com/PrashantDandriyal/GSoC2020_YOLOModelsOnTheBB_AI/blob/master/yolov2Tiny_arch.png)